‘SNL’ Producer Lorne Michaels Speaks Out About Replacing Musical Guest Morgan Wallen To ‘Today’

-Saturday Night Live producer Lorne Michaels spoke out about the replacement of country music superstar Morgan Wallen for the second episode of Season 46 after he broke COVID-19 protocols the show set in place for all those involved with the series production.
-He revealed that the singer and songwriter Jack White will take his place.
+Saturday Night Live producer Lorne Michaels spoke about the replacement of country music star Morgan Wallen for the second episode of Season 46 after Morgan broke COVID-19 protocols that the show set in place for all those involved with the series.
+Lorne revealed that singer and songwriter Jack White will take his place.
 In an interview with Today, Lorne shared that the former White Stripes member agreed to step in on a 48-hour notice.

 “I know Jack White is coming in, and there could be some other stuff still in discussion,” the producer told Today’s Willie Geist.